thegautamkumarjaiswal/thegautamkumarjaiswal/README.md

 ## About me 🙋‍♂️
 - 😁 I am an Undergraduate pursuing B.Tech in Information Technology from HMR Institute of Technology and Management.
-- 👯 I’m an Open Source enthusiast with joy.
+- 👯 I’m an Open Source enthusiast.
 I am passionate to work in AI, DevOps, Data Science, Machine Learning and Cloud.
 - 😄 Pronouns: He/His/Him.
 - :india: Nationality: Indian

 ## Experience 🙌
 [@TheSparkFoundation](https://drive.google.com/file/d/1Q5U5-J5_1JjzMAmhXG-abgNUGqGe-hDO/view?usp=sharing) - worked as a Data Science & Business Analytics Intern.
 Worked on some projects related to ML, Data Science, gained confidence to work in community.
-Kmowldege of git and github.
+Knowldege of Git and Github.

 [@CandoursSystems](https://drive.google.com/file/d/1-VOLjQcark0rhBqhLKVbkl6ADYj6sgGd/view?usp=sharing) - as an Android Development Intern worked on some real projects within community.
-Build Android Bluetooth Messanger App on Android Studio using Java, used some api's(blueetoth api).
+Build Android Bluetooth Messanger App on Android Studio using Java, used some Api's(Blueetoth Api).
 Best part of internship is to learn soft skills thats I learned.

 [@Youth4Work](https://drive.google.com/file/d/1-H0V7up-UB7J0XyyRImC7jqJDEUA9x_E/view?usp=sharing) - worked as a Content Marketing Intern ib various field related to branding, promotion and content creation for organization.
 Also wirte a blog on .
 Learned various marketing like - Online marketing, Email marketing and all.
 This is best platform for test and interview preperations, also for competative exams.